 10 reasons why you should use quizzes with children

 Even as adults we love a quiz.
-It’s like a mini mystery to solve while we grab a cup of tea at break time – how much am I like this?, how much do I know about that?, what will my score be?
-So how can we apply this enjoyment to quizzes with children in the classroom?
+It’s like a mini mystery to solve while we grab a cup of tea at break time – how much am I like this?
+How much do I know about that?
+What will my score be?
+So, how can we apply this enjoyment to quizzes with children in the classroom?
 What makes a quiz a good classroom tool?
-Here are 5 little reasons for your 5 minute tea break that might get you thinking about using quizzes in your classroom:
+Here are 10 reasons that might get you thinking about using quizzes in your classroom:

 Quizzes are fun

-Simple as that – they are just fun and we all know that if learning is fun, we learn better.
-Quizzes for us can be a few minutes of relaxation from our hours of marking so, if we enjoy it why, wouldn’t the kids we teach welcome a little bit of relaxing fun whilst working?
+Simple as that – they are fun and we all know that if learning is fun, we learn better.
+Quizzes for us can be a few minutes of relaxation from our hours of marking.
+So, if we enjoy it why, wouldn’t the kids we teach welcome a little bit of relaxing fun whilst working?

 Quizzes raise confidence

-Well targeted, tailor made quizzes where pupils can challenge themselves but are able to succeed can have a great boost to their self esteem and confidence.
-An individual quiz takes off the pressure that a ‘test’ can bring and enables children to privately make mistakes.
+Well targeted, tailor-made quizzes, where pupils can challenge themselves but are able to succeed, can boost their self esteem and confidence.
+An individual quiz takes off the pressure that a ‘test’ can bring and enables children to make mistakes privately.
 Even if used in teams or pairs, the nature of a quiz being fun can also help those children less confident to make mistakes, especially if the quiz allows them to think again.

 Quizzes can aid planning and identify progress

-Whether the quiz is a pre-topic assessment or at a midway point, they can really help you see what pupils already know or have learnt and therefore they can inform your next steps planning on an individual basis.
-They are also a great way to reinforce learning for pupils throughout a unit of work.
+Whether the quiz is a pre-topic assessment or at a midway point, it can really help you see what pupils already know or have learnt.
+In this way, it will inform your next steps of planning on an individual basis.
+In fact, quizzes are also a great way to reinforce learning for pupils throughout a unit of work.

 Quizzes can support individualised learning